tilovashahrin/Notebook-App/README.md

 1. Dynamic Category System
 Implemented a dynamic category system to organize notes effectively, offering users an intuitive and accessible way to manage their information.
-2. Authentication and Authorization
-Designed and implemented user authentication and authorization features to ensure secure access to personal notes and data, prioritizing user privacy and data security.
-3. Frontend Development with React
+2. Frontend Development with React
 Leveraged React for frontend components, utilizing its component-based architecture to create a modular and maintainable codebase.
-4. Typescript Integration
+3. Typescript Integration
 Employed Typescript to enhance code quality, providing static typing for a more robust and scalable application.
-5. Performance Optimization
+4. Performance Optimization
 Optimized the application for performance, ensuring smooth and efficient note-taking even with large datasets, providing a seamless user experience.
-6. Continuous Learning and Industry Best Practices Stayed updated on the latest industry trends and technologies, incorporating best practices for frontend development into the project to ensure the application's relevance and competitiveness.
+5. Continuous Learning and Industry Best Practices Stayed updated on the latest industry trends and technologies, incorporating best practices for frontend development into the project to ensure the application's relevance and competitiveness.

 **Getting Started**